Table of Contents

 Establish additional editorial due diligence for contraceptive stories, in particular those that address political or legal conflicts.

+Align with the medical definitions of pregnancy, which is the current AP standard.
 Treat medical misinformation about contraception the same as other health mis- and disinformation.

-In the example on this page, two news stories emerged back to back: one concerning the availability of medication abortion pills via prescription at a pharmacy and the other concerning the availability of non-prescription birth control pills at pharmacies.
+In the example on this page, two news stories emerged back to back: one concerning the availability of medication abortion pills via prescription at a pharmacy, and the other concerning the availability of non-prescription birth control pills at pharmacies.
 When headline editors linked to a related story, the headline content — while technically correct — inadvertently suggested a conflation of abortion and contraception.

 Avoid or be cautious when embedding an abortion-related link in a contraceptive story, especially in the headline.